n8cotoa/angular-team-week/README.md

 ## My Contribution

 I created and styled the jukebox component which allows users to search for an artist using a music database api which will return albums and then tracks for the selected album.
 Users can then select a track to be added to our Ciderhouses in house playlist.
-Added tracks our saved in our database.
+Added tracks are saved in our database.

 I also created the easter egg game hidden in the site.
 It's a simple catch the droplet in the pint glass game coded in typescript and inspired by tetris.